schamori/Camel-Detect/README.md

 # Camel-Detect

 Camel-Detect is a project aimed at detecting camels in various environments using advanced image processing techniques.

+Uses the resnet152 to detect if there is camel in the picture.
+If there is a newly trained instance of the resnet152 gives this camel a score for an auction

 ## Features